csims-gr8/cactus-tropical-leptoceratops/README.md

 # Jobs app

 A baby app that holds some data about jobs.
-Some ideas about what to add:
+There are TODOs scattered around the app with ideas on things to add.

 - [] Add backend enpoint to create a new job
 - [] Add parameter to the list endpoint to filter the jobs returned
-- [] Show jobs in the UI
+- [] Show job descriptions in the UI
+- [] Improve UI appearance
-- [] Add tests for the server
+- [] Add tests for the handlers

 ## About hello-sqlite

 A starter that has a database